 [Related: what are the pros and cons of data democratization?
 Data Democratization is the process of taking the overall control of data out of the hands of the few who have previously acted as its ‘gatekeepers’, and making it accessible to a much wider group of people across an organization.
 Read the blog in full here.]

-Defining the five key processes that are required for Supplier Master Data Management (SMDM) is crucial for maintaining vendor data quality over the long term and for avoiding the issues caused by bad data.
+Supplier Master Data Management (SMDM) is crucial for maintaining supplier and vendor data quality over the long term and for avoiding the issues caused by bad data.

 Standardizing the supplier name and supplier ID might tick the ‘MDM’ box, but it won’t transform the business.

 How does master data relate to lifecycle?